 7 Central St Giles Piazza, St Giles High Street, London WC2H 8AB, www.cabana-brasil.com

 Walk up to the entrance of Camden Market and you’ll see this stand staring you in the face.
 It must be what doughnut heaven looks like.
 You’ve got everything from cream filled logs, doughnut twists and rainbow sprinkles.
 There is literally something for everyone, so which one would you choose?

 Camden Lock Pl, London NW1 8AL, wwww.camdenmarket.com

 Made with a hybrid sourdough mix, Crosstown’s doughnuts are chewier and more bread like any others in London.
-They have a few doughnuts/coffee bars across the city and their flavors are quite unique.
-Beetroot, lemon- thyme, matcha, and also an Australian inspired ‘lamnut’ (lamington doughnut) which is rolled in chocolate and coconut flakes.
+They have a few trendy doughnuts/coffee bars across the city and their flavors are quite unique.
+Beetroot, lemon-thyme and matcha, as well as their Australian inspired ‘lamnut’ (lamington doughnut) which is rolled in chocolate and coconut flakes.
 YUM.

 4 Broadwick St, Soho, London W1F 0DA www.crosstowndoughnuts.com

 When your dessert comes with 3 syringes filled with custard, chocolate and strawberry jam you know you’re in for a treat.
-Ben’s canteens DIY dessert means you can fill to your hearts content.
+Ben’s canteens DIY dessert means you can fill your own doughnuts ’til heart’s content.
 Go all chocolate, totally custard or even forget the doughnuts altogether and make a beeline straight for your mouth.
-We are all friends here.
-Happy hour runs until 7pm too so get these, a few drinks and your sorted.